Ahmed-Albulushi/capstone-course-recommender/README.md

     pip install pandas scikit-learn openpyxl anthropic

+Pipelines P2 and P3 also require an **Anthropic API key**, which must be set as the environment variable `ANTHROPIC_API_KEY` before running.
+The key can be obtained from https://console.anthropic.com.

 ## How to run

 First preprocess the student dataset, which produces the working file